 Apparently, you only "Roll Tide" just the once.
 A third one creates a weird pause in the conversation's postscript (too much national title for one talk, I reckon!).
 But hey, lesson learned.

-The majority of sports media members all but sneer at the overzealous sidewalk fan, and that breed is never quite as wonderfully personified as by the Tide's faithful.
+The majority of media members all but sneer at the sidewalk fan, a breed never quite as wonderfully personified as by the Tide's faithful.
 Steven Norman didn't loiter in the Wynfrey lobby to ridicule Alabama, but rather to feel what we think of them.

-The day before I asked a volunteer worker for the league who identified himself as an undergraduate at Alabama about the crowd for Thursday's arrival of the Tide.
+The day before I asked a volunteer worker for the league, who identified himself as an undergraduate at Alabama, about the crowd for Thursday's arrival of the Tide.
 "It will be insane, this whole place will get packed," he assured me.
-I asked if he expected to see any friends from school here.
+I asked if he expected to see any friends.

 "Man, none of these people are students or alumni.
 They never are.
 This is Alabama."

-He then paused and asked that I didn't use his name.
+He paused and asked that I didn't use his name.

-Outside the roped-off area, there are four gentlemen with military haircuts and fresh black suits, each with corresponding gold lapel pins that indicate they're plainclothes law enforcement.
-I'll find out later that they're officers from the Hoover Police Department assigned to provide security for all 14 SEC head coaches and 42 football players set to visit the hotel over three days, but during the two previous days, I never saw them with another coach or set of players.
-Maybe I didn't notice them, but the idea that Saban arrives with his own security details only amplifies the mystique.
+Outside the roped-off area, there are four gentlemen with military haircuts and fresh black suits, each with gold lapel pins that indicate they're plainclothes law enforcement.
+I'll find out they're officers from the Hoover Police Department assigned to provide security for all 14 SEC head coaches and 42 football players set to visit the hotel, but during the two previous days, I never saw them with another coach or set of players.
+Maybe I didn't notice them, but the idea that Saban arrives with his own security details amplifies the mystique.

-I feel it's my obligation to abolish one particular stereotype of The Bammer, or at least this flock: Throughout the course of my two hours, aside from a thick accent or five, there was nothing to loathe about these people.
-I'm sure the league secretly loves their presence, if only as an ever-present breathing reminder to everyone just how permeated this market is with the product.
+Throughout the course of my two hours, aside from a thick accent or five, there was nothing to loathe about these people.
+I'm sure the league secretly loves their presence, if only as an ever-present reminder to everyone just how permeated this market is with the product.

 There was some wince-worthy idolatry: "I mean, they should take Alabama through the back, just for security.
-You never know who's out here," said a bearded white male in his 40s clutching a book of glossy photos, wonderfully unaware of the irony in his concerns.
-But I overheard no derogatory statements based on race, gender or religion.
-The only conceivable sleights to a minority or gender were as follows:
+You never know who's out here," said a bearded white male in his 40s clutching a book of glossy photos, unaware of the irony in his concerns.
+But I overheard no derogatory statements based on race, gender, or religion.
+The only conceivable slights were as follows:

 1) Upon seeing my crisp, off-the-rack softball "National Champions" new hotness, an older Tide gentlemen approached to compliment my ensemble before realizing (in real time) that my particular silkscreen boast was in favor of ... a lady sport: